aimeos/aimeos-docs/src/manual/coupons.md

 # List of configured coupons

 The "Coupon" list view provides a paged list of all configured coupons in the system, which can be [filtered](filtering-lists.md) by various criteria.
 The most important columns are shown by default but the list of columns can be adapted via the list header.
-Coupons can be added, edited or deleted either by using the button in the menu or by using the context menu, which is shown if you right-click into the list.
-A double click also opens the detail view for editing the coupons.
+Coupons can be added, edited or deleted either by using the shown buttons or by clicking on the list entry.

 ![List of configured coupons](Admin-backend-coupon-list.png)